EB-DOSIS/Ct_Cadphan/README.md

 This plugin needs MS Excel and a special Excel file for proper operation.

 The creators of this project are Dr. Eyck Blank (Ruppiner Kliniken, Neuruppin / Germany) and Maximilian Grohmann (UKE Hamburg / Germany).
-Many thanks für coding assistance to him!
+Many thanks for coding assistance to him!